-This project qualifies under the criteria for VCMA funding, as it will support vulnerable customers across the Northumberland locality, addressing fuel poverty as well as raising awareness of CO and the PSR.
-As the project has mental wellbeing and financial hardship themes, it aligns with NGN'S Vulnerability Strategy.
+This project qualifies under the criteria for VCMA funding, as it will support vulnerable customers who are living in financial hardship and fuel poverty across the South Tees region, as well as raising awareness of CO and the PSR.
+As the project has financial hardship themes, it aligns with NGN'S Vulnerability Strategy too.